robbintt/outlines/talks/airflow-kubernetes-wepay.md

 Question: Are you versioning your DAGs?
 No we are using `git describe` so counting up version from a parent.

+Max: Use Apache Arrow to store serialized data, then use xcom_push and pull to send & retrieve the data.
+Don't store too much serialized data in xcom stuff.

 ## Initial (non k8s) deployment

 - Airflow under supervisord (scheduler and webserver on same box)